 New to Canada?
-Here is what you need to know when filing your tax return.
+Here’s what you need to know about filing taxes.

 Firstly, welcome to Canada!
 As one of over 300,000 newcomers that immigrated to Canada last year (and there are over 600,000 expected in the next couple of years), there are a few things you need to know.
 You can expect there to be friendly faces everywhere you look, hockey being played in suburban streets, universal health care and of course our harsh winters.
 Unfortunately, harsh winters aren’t the only downside, there are also taxes.